 - M-1 Visa: For student travelers interested in trade or vocational schools, the M-1 visa is their best option.
 Those on an M-1 visa, however, are not allowed to work while in the States.

 Curricular Practical Training, or CPT, is offered to F-1 Visa students after they complete their first year of study.
 This allows the student to take part in work-study at their university.
 CPT can be part- or full-time work.
-If a student works full-time for 12 months under CPT, then they will be ineligible for working under OPT.
+If a student works full-time for the authorized period under CPT, then they will be ineligible for working under OPT.

-Optional Practical Training, or OPT, allows F-1 Visa students to work in a field related to their study off campus while still working towards their degree.
-They can work full time for 12 months for each level of their education, for example:
+Optional Practical Training, or OPT, allows F-1 Visa students to work in a field related to their study off-campus while still working towards their degree.
+They can work full time for a predetermined number of months.
+In the past, it has looked like this, however, these authorized periods of employment are adjusted from time to time.

 - Full-time employment for 12 months as an undergraduate,